-Depending on whether you choose Life Cover, Life Cover and Critical Illness, or Critical Illness Cover or at the start of your policy, you have access to a range of policy options and life assured benefits as explained in section 8.
-The table below shows the policy options and life assured benefits that can be added or removed after your policy has started.
+Depending on whether you choose Life Cover, Life Cover and Critical Illness, or Critical Illness Cover at the start of your policy, you have access to a range of additional policy options and life assured benefits as explained in section 8.
+The table below shows the additional options and benefits that can be added or removed after your policy has started.